A pressure sore is a lesion that develops on the skin and underlying tissues, usually over bony areas, due to unrelieved pressure.

 —Extra weight increases pressure on the skin over the bones and joints.

-Factors that increase your risk of pressure sores include: Immobility, such as being bed- or chair-boundSensory lossPoor nutritionIncontinence
+This condition is more common in older adults and people of African American or Hispanic descent.
+Other factors that may increase the chance of pressure sores include: Immobility, such as being bed- or chair-boundSensory lossPoor nutritionLow body weightIncontinence

 Chronic or complex medical problems, such as: